ralph-groupscholar/ralph-habit/README.md

 ```

 Use `RALPH_HABIT_PROFILE` to keep multiple devices separate (defaults to `default`).
-Weekly goals are included in sync/pull operations.
+Weekly goals and notes are included in sync/pull operations.